LiXizhi/NPL/README.md

  * This function is called in the parser thread.
  * more information please see help in visual studio.

+#### XML documetation
+ IntelliSense and code completion using XML files under ${SolutionDir}/Documentation.
+Users can add new XML files for their own application.
+ See ${install path}/Documentation for [examples](https://github.com/LiXizhi/NPL/blob/master/Documentation/NplDocumentation.xml).
+Filepath can be found in NPL output panel.

 ### Advanced Functions
 	- AD7StackFrame::ParseText() is rewritten to support expression evaluation.